 And even today my layouts usually feature an engine shed, mine and signal box.
 (The photo above is yours truly on a day out to Canterbury Museum where there’s a fantastic display about the creator of Ivor, Oliver Postgate).

 A hobby for life

 As soon as I was old enough, my dad bought me some trains and a lifelong passion for tiny trains was set in stone.
-I still have some these and in particular the Tri-ang models and in particular Tri-ang wagons and locomotives.
+I still have some these and in particular the Tri-ang models and especially Tri-ang wagons and locomotives.

 The dining room table went from home for the family dinner to a busy railway interchange with miniature versions of the trains I’d seen in the garden, racing from plastic station to plastic station.

 My railway progressed from the dining room table to baseboards in my bedroom and into the loft as the layout grew in size and complexity.
 I would spend hour-after-hour-after-hour designing and building wonderful — well I thought so! — OO gauge railways and visiting the local model shop on Wimbledon Broadway.

 If I remember correctly, this was called Platform 1 and being a child on a limited budget I’d spend most of my time in the shop picking through the displays of scatter and tools that I could afford with my meagre pocket money.
-I still get a buzz from whenever I see tools and scatter material displays in model shops!
+I still get a buzz whenever I see tools and scatter material displays in model shops!